-- As in the professional world, research projects may be done that build on previous work and are in the same field of study.
+- As in the professional world, research projects may be done that build on previous work done in past years.
 Students will be judged only on the most recent year's research.
-This project year includes research conducted over a maximum of 12 continuous months from January 2006 to May 2007. - 2) Display boards must reflect the current year's work only.
+The project year includes research conducted over a maximum of 12 continuous months from January 2007- May 2008. - 2) Any project based on the student's prior research could be considered a continuation project.
+If the current year's project could not have been done without what was learned from the past year's research, then it is a continuation project for competition.
+These projects must document that the additional research is an expansion from prior work (e.g. testing a new variable or new line of investigation, etc.) Repetition of previous experimentation with the exact same methodology and research question or increasing sample size are examples of unacceptable continuations. - 3) Display boards must reflect the current year's work only.
 The project title displayed in the Finalist's booth may mention years (for example, "Year Two of an Ongoing Study").
-Supporting data books (not research papers) from previous related research may be exhibited on the table properly labeled as such. - 3) Any project based on prior research in the same field of study as a previous year's project is considered a continuation for competition.
-These projects must document that the additional research is new and different from prior work (e.g. testing a new variable or new line of investigation, etc.) Repetition of previous experimentation or increasing sample size are examples of unacceptable continuations. - 4) Longitudinal studies are permitted as an acceptable continuation under the following conditions: - a.
-The study is a multi-year study testing or documenting the same variables in which time is the critical variable.
+Supporting data books (not research papers) from previous related research may be exhibited on the table properly labeled as such. - 4) Longitudinal studies are permitted as an acceptable continuation under the following conditions: - a.
+The study is a multi-year study testing or documenting the same variables in which time is a critical variable.
 (Examples: Effect of high rain or drought on soil in a given basin, return of flora and fauna in a burned period over time.) - b.
 Each consecutive year must demonstrate timebased change. - c.
 The display board must be based on collective past conclusionary data and its comparison to the current year data set.
 No raw data from previous years may be displayed.

-NOTE: For competition in the Intel ISEF, documentation must include the Continuation Project Form (7), the prior year's abstract and Student Checklist (1A) and Research Plan or equivalent documentation.
+NOTE: For competition in the Intel ISEF, documentation must include the Continuation Project Form (7), the priors year's abstract and Student Checklist (1A) and Research Plan or equivalent documentation.
 Copies must be attached behind the current year's Student Checklist (1A) and Research Plan and forms.
-Each page of the previous year's forms must be clearly labeled in the upper right hand corner with the year (ex: 2005-2006).
+Each page of the previous year's forms must be clearly labeled in the upper right hand corner with the year (ex: 2006-2007).
 Retain all previous years' paperwork in case an SRC requests documentation of experimentation conducted in other prior years.